microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

 1. On the Pipeline Variables screen create the **AadGroupCanvasConfiguration** pipeline variables.

-1. Set the value to the json formatted array of objects per the sample above.
+1. Set the value to the JSON formatted array of objects per the sample above.

 1. For the example above the values look like the following
    ![image.png](.attachments/GETTINGSTARTED/aadappvariables.png)